himanshisaxena/website1githubToGitkraken/README.md

 I like [Coding](https://home.hackyourfuture.be/curriculum/precourse)
 **I am from India and currently living in Brussels with my husband since 2014.**
-My hobbies are listening to [travelling](https://hackyourfuture.be/)
+My hobbies are traveling and listening to [music](https://hackyourfuture.be/)
 Here's [a link of my strengths ] [hard worker].
 Here's [positive thinker].
 And now back to [the first link][hard worker].